pyeventsourcing/eventsourcing-cjsontranscoder/README.md

 This is the easiest option if you have already defined transcodings for in your project, but it is also the slowest option.

-Alternatively, you can define in pure Python code custom transcodings by subclassing the Cython extension type `CTranscoding`.
+Alternatively, you can define custom transcodings in pure Python code by subclassing the Cython extension type `CTranscoding`.
 The prefix `C` is used to distinguish these classes from the `Transcoding` classes provided by the core Python eventsourcing library.
-For example, consider the classes `MyInt` and `CCMyIntAsInt` below.
+For example, consider the classes `MyInt` and `CCMyIntAsStr` below.

 ```python